Nissan Skyline History – 4th Generation (1972 – 1977)

 The GT-R version was launched in January of the following year.

+However, only 197 units were produced before stricter exhaust emission regulations came into force.
 This vehicle was the display model used in the 1972 Tokyo Motor Show and not an actual competition machine.

 Skyline H/T 2000GT-R (1972 : KPGC110)